Two-step estimation of latent trait models: Conclusions and discussion

 \section{Conclusions and discussion}

-Two-step estimation is a general approach which is in principle applicable to any types of latent variable models where the focus of interest is on the structural model.
-In this paper we have described it for the broad family of latent trait (or item response theory) models, where continuous latent variables are measured by observed categorical indicators.
+Two-step estimation is applicable to any types of latent variable models where the measurement and structural parameters are distinct and the focus of interest is on the structural model.
+In this paper we have described it for the broad family of latent trait models, where continuous latent variables are measured by observed categorical indicators.
 In our simulations and examples, two-step estimation performed very well for them, as was also expected on theoretical grounds.
-This is also in line with previous findings on two-step estimation for other families of models, in particular latent class analysis of categorical variables and structural equation modelling of continuous variables.
-Together these studies provide increasingly strong evidence and reassurance that the two-step method is a useful and convenient approach to estimation of latent variable models in general, and an attractive alternative to the existing one-step and three-step methods.
+We compared it with one-step estimation which estimates all model parameters at once.
+The two approaches behaved generally similarly, with two-step estimates losing next to no efficiency in large samples and often having somewhat better properties in small samples.
+This is in line with previous findings on two-step estimation for other families of models, in particular latent class analysis of categorical variables and structural equation modelling of continuous variables.
+Together these studies provide increasingly strong evidence and reassurance that the two-step method is a useful and convenient approach to estimation of latent variable models, and an attractive alternative to the existing one-step and three-step methods.

-We also considered whether the different potential advantages of two-step estimation were more or less prominent here than for other families of models.
-One of them is practical and computational convenience, compared to one-step estimation of all parts of the model at once.
-This advantage may be particularly important for latent trait models, because they are more often used with complex structural models than are latent class models, and are also inherently more computationally demanding than structural equation models.
-Another attractive characteristic of the two-step approach is that it avoids interpretational confounding, where the effective definition of the latent variables is affected by the specification of the structural model.
+We also argue that two-step estimation has two major advantages in general.
+One of them is practical and computational convenience compared to one-step estimation.
+This may be particularly important for latent trait models, because they are more often used with complex structural models than are latent class models, and are also inherently more computationally demanding than structural equation models.
+Another important characteristic of the two-step approach is that it avoids interpretational confounding, where the effective definition of the latent variables is affected by the specification of the structural model.
 This may be more consequential for latent class models, where the interpretation of a categorical latent class variable can change in a discontinuous way, than for latent trait models and structural equation models which have continuous latent variables.
-However, interpretational confounding is also an instance of the broader problem of biases that can be induced when the models are misspecified.
-Two-step estimation is also expected to provide some protection against them in any types of models.